-classifier.
+Figure 2 presents the top twenty unigrams and twenty bigrams with the highest estimated coefficients for the target class, industrial policy, as identified by the logistic classifier.
 These terms serve as the strongest predictors that a given text will pertain to industrial policy.
 As recommended in the literature, examining the largest coefficients offers insight into model behavior, while smaller coefficients should be treated with caution (Gentzkow et al., 2019).
-Notably, the most influential terms include intuitively relevant language such as "technology," "exporter," "boost," "promote," and "growth."
+Notably, the most influential terms include intuitively relevant language such as "development," "technology," "exporter," "boost," "promote," "growth," "increase competitiveness" and "long term."
 These results suggest that the model captures semantically meaningful content closely aligned with industrial policy objectives.